bgrrw/TravelMap/README.md

-# Yukon Map
+# Travel Map
-A simple Leaflet map of Brad and Sam's Yukon Adventures
+A simple Leaflet map of Brad and Sam's Travels Homepage for subsequent maps.

 ## Link to live map
 https://bgrrw.github.io/TravelMap/